Data classification is the practice of labeling data by sensitivity or importance so controls and handling requirements can match the risk.

 Data classification is the practice of labeling data based on sensitivity, importance, or handling requirements.
 In plain language, it helps an organization decide which information needs stronger protection, tighter access control, or different retention and sharing rules.

 Data classification matters because not all information deserves the same treatment.
-If every dataset is handled the same way, organizations may either under-protect sensitive information or overcomplicate work around low-risk information.
+If every dataset is handled the same way, organizations may under-protect sensitive information or overcomplicate work around low-risk information.

 It also matters because classification supports many other security decisions.
 Access control, encryption, retention, monitoring, and incident prioritization all become easier to justify when the organization understands what kind of data is involved.

-Data classification appears in governance programs, access reviews, storage design, cloud deployment, compliance work, and incident handling.
+Data classification appears in governance programs, storage design, access reviews, cloud deployment, compliance work, and incident handling.
 Teams use it to determine how different data types should be stored, who can access them, and what protections or approvals are required.

 Data classification is not just a labeling exercise for documents.
 Its value comes from linking those labels to real handling rules and controls.